Free up to five users. The whole suite, not a demo of it.

 One binary.
 SQLite.
 Up to about 2000 accounts.

-Community is SQLite-backed and has been validated to around 2000 accounts per instance — enough for a cooperative, an association, a small institution or a personal estate of domains.
-Install it on Debian or Ubuntu, point your DNS, and you have a full mail and collaboration server in one process, one config, one login.
+OxiMail is SQLite-backed and has been validated to around 2000 accounts per instance — far beyond what a five-user deployment needs, and enough for a cooperative, an association or a small institution when you outgrow the free tier.
+Put it on a Debian host, point your DNS, and you have a full mail and collaboration server in one process, one config, one login.
 No JVM, no orchestration, no specialist on call to keep a six-service stack standing.